-- d.
+d.
 In order to provide adequate support for the service, the Customer must make provisions for the dead-end attachment (one-point rack) to be securely attached to the structural frame of the building using a minimum 1⁄2-inch diameter threaded bolt with nut and washers.
-On a wood frame structure, the Customer shall provide a securely attached minimum size 2-inch x 4-inch header for this purpose.
-Meter sockets and service entrance to the point of service are not considered complete until the one-point rack(s) has been properly installed. - e.
+On a wood frame structure, the e.
 Wherever the building height does not permit the required clearances for the service-drop conductors, the Customer must provide approved permanent metal service supports (see 1.5.3.3.B).